 She was taken into the home of her paternal aunt, Nancy Dickerson, and after a year's time was brought under the care of Anna Belle Wohlford in Ashton, KS.
 Never in one place for very long during her growing-up years, she then went into the household of her aunt, Mrs. Sarah Sellers.

-When her father remarried in 1915, when Vina was age four, she "returned home to live with her father and brothers," said the Hardin County (KS) Index.
+When her father remarried in 1915, Vina was age four, and "returned home to live with her father and brothers," said the Hardin County (KS) Index.

 Converted to Christianity when she was age 13, Vina was said to have been "a religious young woman," known as a "devout and sincere follower of the Cross."
 She was a graduate of the Southwestern Bible School at Enid, OK, trained for ministry in the Pentecostal Church.
 After her marriage, however, she "abandoned the profession on account of her health."

 Heartache rocked the family twice within nine months in 1936.
 In February of that year, Vina lost her father, who was age 74 at his death.

 Later that fall, Vina contracted typhoid fever and was sent for treatment to Anthony, Harper County, KS.
 Unable to rally, she died on Nov.
 9, 1936, just three days after her 25th birthday.
 She was laid to rest in Section 4, Lot 505 of the Highland Cemetery in Medicine Lodge.
 The Hardin County Index carried a long, detailed obituary of her promising life cut short.

 Thomas outlived his wife by 19 years.
 He relocated to the Pacific Northwest.
 He died at the age of 58 on July 27, 1955, with interment of the remains made in Lone Fir Pioneer Cemetery in Portland.